jojusimz/GEMINI/User_guide/Compiling_GEMINI.md

 Guidelines for compilation:

+  * Open BASH shell / MSYS terminal
   * Clone the src folder into your desired local directory:
   * Enter the following commands:

          make